retagaine/Blackbird/README.md

 # Blackbird
-OS X tray app with Spotify controls
+*OS X tray app with Spotify controls.*

+Package the app using `electron-packager`